isovector/reasonablypolymorphic.com/site/misc/law.markdown

 <figcaption>citation data</figcaption>
 </figure>

-You'll notice there's really nothing here.
-Just some case names, what year they happened, what court they appeared in, and the cases they cite.
-That's it.
-There's no court transcripts, list of presiding judges, content keywords, or even information about who won.
-In principle I could have extracted the involved parties by trying to tear apart the name, but it didn't seem like it would buy me much.
+Again, no *actual* information here.

-To reiterate, there's nothing at all that we can use to learn what any particular case was *about.* In this database, the vast majority of the information available to us is which cases cite whom.
+To reiterate, there's nothing at all that we can use to learn what any particular case was *about.* In this database, the vanishing majority of the information available to us is which cases cite whom.
+Anything we want to figure out needs to be inferred from that.

 ### Possible Issues